Passive voice

 - A conference was held by the prime minister yesterday.

-In the first example, the verb is active, meaning the subject of the sentence (the prime minister) does the action (held).
+In the first sentence, the verb is active.
+Meaning the subject (the prime minister) does the action (held).

-In the second example, the verb is passive, because the subject of the sentence (a conference) is acted upon.
+In the second sentence, the verb is passive.
+Meaning the subject of the sentence (a conference) is acted upon.

 The first sentence places more emphasis on the prime minister, whereas the second sentence emphasizes the conference.

-So, basically, the passive voice reverses the subject (the doer) and object of action since it moves the emphasis away from the doer and more on the action itself.
+The passive voice reverses the subject (the doer) and object of action by moving the emphasis away from the doer and more on the action itself.

 - When was this school built?